grahamlopez/gentoo-configs/README.md

 1. what causes these to drop out, or
 2. how to get them back without a reboot

+For example, on nvgen after a distribution gentoo-kernel upgrade, sound worked with the dist kernel, but no longer with my (unchanged) gentoo-sources kernel.
+I booted into the dist kernel and used `make localmodconfig` and rebuilt.
+This didn't work.
+So I took the .config from the dist kernel and manually copied everything sound related over to the .config for my kernel.
+This worked.
+The defconfig is saved in the repo.
+FIXME: this nvgen kernel needs to be re-minimized

 ## install and configure fonts